itskalvik/uncertainty-guaranteed-ipp/README.md

-# Code Appendix: Near-Optimal Informative Path Planning with Guaranteed Estimation Uncertainty
+# Near-Optimal Informative Path Planning with Guaranteed Estimation Uncertainty

 This repository contains the reference code used in the paper.
 It implements and benchmarks informative path planning (IPP) methods that **guarantee a target bound on Gaussian-process (GP) posterior variance** over a monitoring region.